Healing Through Remembrance

 April 2008 – February 2023

-I adopted Melody from the Newington Humane Society April 2008, and it was love at first sight!
+I adopted Melody from the Newington Humane Society in April 2008, and it was love at first sight!
 When I brought her home she took to my husband and myself right away likely because she felt our enormous loving affection for her.

 Melody was such a funny cat who would demand being fed throughout the night and if you didn’t feed her right away, she would scream very loud and pounce on you.
-For the almost 15 years of her life I fed her at night right away as she requested because I love her so much!
-After feeding her I would wake up and find her on my pillow or sleeping beside me.
+For the almost 15 years of her life, I fed her at night right away as she requested because I love her so much!
+After feeding her, I would wake up and find her on my pillow or sleeping beside me.

 Sadly, Melody passed quickly on February 3, 2023, likely from hyperthyroidism and kidney failure.

-Our hearts are broken and we miss you so much Melody!
+Our hearts are broken, and we miss you so much, Melody!
 We will see you again!

 Denise & Tom Fitzgerald